-Hair extension business and profit margins is a subject that many stores will avoid.
+Hair extension business and profit margins are a subject that many stores will avoid.
 How much does it cost to buy strands from hair donors and then turn all that to wefts?
 You might think that hair factories are racking millions, but that is not true.
-Beauty business can be brutal on margins, but extensions is a different beast altogether.
+Beauty business can be brutal on margins, but extensions are a different beast altogether.

 On average, retailers buy extensions for prices that are surprisingly close to the original selling cost.
 The trick here is to offer additional items and try to cover the costs.

 The average price of hair extension is about $80.
 You can get hair for as low as $30, assuming weight or length is not an issue.
 This is in accordance to thousands of our clients.
 Most women will buy 20″ length hair extensions weighing 100 – 150g.